pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 ## Avoid Complex Discount Combinations

 We know that sometimes this can't be helped, but we recommend staying away from complicated discount schemes.
-If you can't quickly grasp your discount logic without using a spreadsheet, then it's likely your curlers can't either.
+If you can't quickly grasp your discount logic without using a spreadsheet, then your curlers probably can't either.

-Discounts can be a great way to get new members and encourage more involvement through multiple leagues, but only if your members realize how they can qualify.
+Discounts can be a great way to get new members and encourage more involvement through multiple leagues, but only if your members realize how they may qualify.

 ## Make Sure Fees are Required

-When assigning your seasonal fees to your leagues or products, make you mark them as required.
+When assigning your seasonal fees to your leagues or products, make sure you mark them as required.
 Curling I/O keeps track of which curlers have paid which seasonal fees and won't charge them again within the same season.

 If you do not mark them as required, then you will miss collecting a lot of fees because the member didn't check the box to pay these fees.